ryanrolds/presentations/notes.md

 * Pain Points
   * Docker solves a lot of pain points
   * When you're working on teams people are shipping code
-  * Often you don't even know they shipped the code
+  * Easy to pull other devlopers work between tasks
   * You can easily setup your own local env
-  * Easy to pull other devlopers work between tasks
-  * It does not require a sys admin skillset like VMs do
-  * Because you have your own local env, you don't have to worry as much about interrupting others while updating shared enviornments, like test or staging.
   * Once implemented Docker at your company, onboarding new developers can be as easy as checking at a repo and run some commands from a README
 * Micro vs Monolitic
   * Docker helps both